essuu27/AWS_stuff/3_tier_layout.md

 internet <=> load balancer <=> webservers <=> databases

-There is no stated security level for this service so I will attempt to make it as secure as possible.
+There is no stated security level for this service so I will make it as secure as possible.
 The database is to have no direct exposure to the internet and the webserver systems should have adequate network protection.

 ## Solution:
 There are to be three tiers to the environment, an internet/web tier, an application tier and a database tier.
 As the service is to be internet-accessible the web tier will be hosted in a public subnet.